 “They know there’s a fairly steady stream of work and we’re not asking for blood; we’ll pay a fair rate for a fair job.”

-With worries about skills shortages never far away, local contractors can also benefit from apprenticeship programmes run
+With worries about skills shortages never far away, local contractors can also benefit from apprenticeship programmes run by DLOs.

 Both Derwentside and Berneslai have long-established training schemes and Gowland says apprenticeships are first and foremost “massively important” for the DLO itself.
 Trainees account for 10% of Derwentside’s workforce and it has even picked up the training for budding builders who, through no fault of their own, lost apprenticeship places elsewhere because of the economic downturn.